 So here’s a short video shot at our ancient woodland camp in Kent showing me charring birch polypore for tinder.

-We teach how to prepare and use fungus as tinder on our 2 Day & 5 Day Bushcraft Courses, the IOL Bushcraft Competency Course and also our 2 Day & 5 Day Survival Courses.
+We teach how to prepare and use fungus, such as charring birch polypore for tinder, on our 2 Day & 5 Day Bushcraft Courses, the IOL Bushcraft Competency Course and also our 2 Day & 5 Day Survival Courses.
 You can see plenty of photos from all of these courses on our Facebook page.